 - Manager modeling: Many employees are impressionable in the workplace and look to managers and other company leaders regarding how much vacation to take.
 If managers don’t take necessary vacation days, employees may do the same.

-An unlimited vacation policy will not work for every organization.
-This type of policy operates most efficiently when trust and responsibility have already been established and embedded into company culture.
-Before implementing an unlimited vacation policy, please be sure to do your research.
+Before implementing an unlimited vacation policy, do your research.
 There are many things to consider when transitioning from a standard accrual policy to an unlimited policy, such as legal state requirements and effective development plans.

 Author: Alisiana Peters